 WordPress lets you select any page on your blog as the ‘homepage’ and assign it as the main page of your website (i.e. your “home page”).

-To easily create a static home page in WordPress go to your admin menu and select Settings > Reading …
+To set any page on your website or blog as your home page go to your admin menu and select Settings > Reading …

 - Front page displays: select ‘A static page …’

-- Front page: Click on the drop down menu and select the page you want to set as the Home Page (choose any of the pages listed in this dropdown menu)
+- Front page: Click on the drop down menu and choose the page you want to set as your Home Page (you can choose any of the pages listed in this dropdown menu)

-Click the Save button to update the settings and change the home page …
+Click the Save button after selecting your options to update the settings and set your new home page …

-After saving, click on Visit Site (tip: right-click and open the link in a new tab to view the homepage in a new browser window without leaving your Reading Settings screen) …
+After saving, click on Visit Site (tip: right-click and open the link in a new tab to view the homepage in a new browser window without leaving your WP dashboard) …

-The page you chose in Front page displays > A static page should now be showing as the home page of your site …
+The page you selected in Front page displays > A static page should be showing as your site’s home page …

-You can change the home page for your site as many times as you want, simply by repeating the above process and selecting another page …
+You can choose another home page for your website as many times as you want, just by repeating the above steps and selecting another page …

-The newly-selected page will be immediately assigned to be your site’s new home page …
+Your newly-set page will be instantly assigned to be your new home page of your site …

-When you select any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the home page.
+When you specify any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the page.

-What this means is that if you select the page with the following URL your new home page:
+What this means is that if you select the page with the URL shown below your home page:

-The above page will be given the following URL for as long as it remains the home page:
+The above page will automatically be given the following URL:

-If you type the ‘old’ URL of the page you have now specified as the new home page into your web browser, WordPress will direct you to the home page.
+If you type the ‘old’ URL of the page you have now specified as your new home page into your web browser, WordPress will direct you to the home page.

-Also, if you specify another page as the home page, WordPress assigns your previous home page back to its original URL …
+Also, if you select another page to be the home page, WordPress assigns the old home page back to its original URL …

 Congratulations!
-Now you know how to make a WordPress page your main page.
+Now you know how to make any page on your WP site display as your home page.